Skip to content

 Client/Server Entry

-Both client and server entries follows the same renderFactory pattern as React/Solid/Vue.
+Both client and server entries follow the same renderFactory pattern as React/Solid/Vue.

-• Client entry either render the whole page on dev or hydrate the rendered SSR page.
+• Client entry either renders the whole page on dev or hydrates the rendered SSR page.

-• Server entry factory return renderToString with { head, html }.
+• Server entry factory returns renderToString with { head, html }.
+MDX renders static content, so it implements only renderToString - it is the one framework that omits renderToStream.

 tsx